oconnor663/duct.py/gotchas.md

 your program with an exception, or by emitting warnings or compiler errors for unchecked results.
 But the child process APIs in most standard libraries (including Python and Rust) do the opposite, ignoring non-zero exit statuses by default.
-That's unforunate, because most command line utilities helpfully distinguish between success and failure in their exit status.
+That's unfortunate, because most command line utilities helpfully distinguish between success and failure in their exit status.
 For example, if you give the wrong path to a `tar` command: